 To understand the reluctance of the seven Australasian colonies to adopt American railway technology, it helps to realise what sort of colonies they were.
 Not enclaves of settlers ruling a vastly larger population of different ethnicity and culture, as the British did in India.
 These colonies were like a piece of Britain transplanted in the Antipodes.
 With the native peoples overwhelmed, nearly the whole colonial population regarded themselves as British and had very little exposure to any other nation or culture.
 None of the leading figures who shaped the railways in Victoria during this period were native born, and in the decades before the rise of Australian nationalism the colonists repeatedly refer to Britain simply as ‘Home’.

 Most of the early railwaymen received their training in England during the ‘railway mania’ of the 1840’s, and had sought their fortunes elsewhere in the slump of the 1850’s.
 Had they stayed at home, few if any would have achieved the career advances that Australasia offered.
 But the colonial promoters and legislators were well aware they were dealing with a professional ‘second eleven’, and sought out heavy hitting consulting engineers from home.
 Stephenson, Brunel, Lock, Vignoles, Bidder, and Rennie were household names as the giants of engineering, and commanded substantial commissions.
 Victoria engaged Isambard Kingdom Brunel for a five percent commission on capital costs.
 Such an arrangement hardly encouraged economy!
-He made a fortune on the Saltwater River bridge alone, and much of the remote advice given was quite inappropriate to local conditions.
+Much of the remote advice given by consultants was quite inappropriate to local conditions.
 But the colonies were milch cows for the consulting engineers, and they were loath to refer their customers to their Yankee competitors.

 So when Francis Longmore was appointed Minister for Railways in 1869 he found himself frustrated by Thomas Higinbotham, the most conservative of all the engineers.
 Nevertheless, he was able to make his Engineer-in-Chief concede some economies in the estimates for the North-Eastern mainline, which received legislative approval that year, but it was still solidly built.
 That same year the first trans-continental railroad was completed in America, but its lessons were lost on the Victorians.